MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-how-to-zone-redundancy.md

 A Premium cache has one primary and one replica node by default.
 To configure zone redundancy for more than two Availability Zones, you need to add [more replicas](cache-how-to-multi-replicas.md) to the cache you're creating.

-### Can I update my existing Premium cache to use zone redundancy?
+### Can I update my existing Standard or Premium cache to use zone redundancy?

 Yes, updating an existing Standard or Premium cache to use zone redundancy is supported.
 You can enable it by selecting **Allocate Zones automatically** from the **Advanced settings** on the Resource menu.
+You cannot disable zone redundancy once you have enabled it.

 ### How much does it cost to replicate my data across Azure Availability Zones?